DTRW919/hkbusroutes/README.md

 $ pip install Folium
 ```

-3. Download the Dataset
+3. Download and Insert the Dataset

 You can find one [here](https://data.gov.hk/en-data/dataset/hk-td-tis_23-routes-fares-geojson).
-Place it in `data/`.
+Place it in `data/output.json`.

-4. Run the file
+4. Run the create file

 ```bash
 python createMap.py